OpenMDAO/dymos/docs/dymos_book/getting_started/transcriptions.md

 If we know that a state value in the first integration segment of a trajectory only impacts that segment, and there are 100 segments, then we can simultaneously perturb a state value in each of the 100 segments and compare the resulting defect vector to the nominal defect value to compute the sensitivity via finite difference.
 This is a massive performance gain that's not possible with a single shooting technique, though multiple shooting can help this.

-Second, some optimizers can capitalize on the sparsity of jacibian matrices to provide significantly improved performance vs those which operate only on dense matrices.
+Second, some optimizers can capitalize on the sparsity of jacobian matrices to provide significantly improved performance vs those which operate only on dense matrices.

 Because of these factors, **collocation techniques can be orders of magnitude faster than their explicit shooting counterparts**.